ClearMeasureLabs/onion-architecture-dotnet-7-container-apps/README.md

 4. REGISTRY_PASSWORD:	    The clientSecret from the JSON output from the service principal creation
 5. PACKAGESAPI:           The Personal Access Token that was just created
 6. OCTOPUS_URL:           The URL of your Octopus Deploy instance. e.g. https://clearmeasure.octopus.app/
-7. OCO_API_KEY:           The value of the Octopus Deploy API key
+7. OCTO_API_KEY:          The value of the Octopus Deploy API key

 ### Create the following variables: